CURRENT FEWS RESEARCH

-World population is rapidly shifting toward greater urbanization, posing challenges with respect to environmental sustainability.
+World population is rapidly shifting toward greater urbanization, posing major sustainability challenges.
 For example, food production has been relegated almost exclusively to rural areas, resulting in increased energy consumption and CO2 emission to cover long travel distances.
-In addition, the high density of buildings in urban centers results in a dramatic urban heat island (UHI) effect, whereby solar radiation gets trapped among the buildings leading to substantial rise in ambient temperatures .
-This results in additional energy consumption by the building heat, ventilation, and air conditioning system.
-However, with world population reaching 9 billion, arable land availability per capita decreasing, and climate change impacting water cycling and agriculture, we are in the midst of a sea change in our views on the interconnectedness of water, energy, and food in cities.
+In addition, the high density of buildings in urban centers results in a dramatic urban heat island effect leading to substantial rise in ambient temperatures.
+This affects urban flora and fauna and results in additional energy consumption by building air conditioning systems.
+With world population reaching 9 billion, arable land availability per capita decreasing, and the threat of climate change, we are in the midst of a sea change in our views of the interconnectedness of water, energy, and food in cities.

 New membranes for water purification (Maynard, Spokoyny, Kaner, Duan, Diaconescu, Dunn, Pilon, Alexandrova, Mahendra)